jangevaa/PhD/README.md

-##ilmtools
+##ilmpythontools
-Tools for simulation, and performing inference of individual level infectious disease transmission models
+Tools for simulation, and performing inference of individual level infectious disease transmission models in python.
+This project is no longer in development due to speed limitations in python.

 ##guided examples
 * [susceptible-infected model](http://nbviewer.ipython.org/github/jangevaa/ilmtools/blob/master/examples/example_si.ipynb)